realbig/ambassador-docs/dashboards.md

 *Note: You will need to create a form and setup a feed.
 Instructions on how to do so can be found [here](/ambassador-docs/google-sheets#feeds).*

 Each dashboard can submit a request to the Google Sheet to add a new row.
 This is why you have to connect this dashboard to a sheet.
 Next, you have to connect the dashboard to a form for making the submission.
 You will need to create a form, setup the Google Sheet feed, and then select that form when creating the dashboard.
 You can select the form in the metabox labelled "Submit Form".
+For more information on setting up the form, see <a href="#dashboard-form">Dashboard Form</a>.

 ### Setup the entry filtering